Al Khor

 Al Khor (الخور; also spelled Al Khawr), officially Al Khor and Al Thakhira, is a municipality in northeastern Qatar.
-Al Khor City, the municipal seat, is located on the northeast coast of Qatar, around 50 km from the capital, Doha and is considered to be one of Qatar's major cities.
+Al Khor, the municipal seat, is located on the northeast coast of Qatar, around 50 km from the capital, Doha and is considered to be one of Qatar's major cities.
 Al Thakhira is the second most significant settlement in the municipality after Al Khor City.

 The region was ruled by the Al Muhannadi tribe, which consists of seven Bedouin families, before Qatar gained its independence in 1971.
 Tourism has been increasing in recent years owing to the municipality's various resorts, natural areas and cultural attractions.
 Fishing was the historical mainstay of most of the municipality's inhabitants.

 Etymology

 Al Khor Municipality derives its name from the city of the same name.
 In Arabic, Al Khawr means "bay"; it was so named because Al Khor City was near a bay.
 Formerly, the city was known as "Khor Al-Shaqiq".